ryanlayer/gqt/README.md

 GQT
 ========
-Genome Query Tools (GQT) is command line software and a C API for storing and querying large-scale genotype data sets like those produced by 1000 Genomes, the UK100K, and forthcoming datasets involving millions of genomes.
-GQT represents genotypes as compressed bitmap indices, which reduce the storage and computational burden by orders of magnitude.
+Genome Query Tools (GQT) is command line software and a C API for indexing and querying large-scale genotype data sets like those produced by 1000 Genomes, the UK100K, and forthcoming datasets involving millions of genomes.
+GQT represents genotypes as compressed bitmap indices, which reduce computational burden of variant queries based on sample genotypes, phenotypes, and relationships by orders of magnitude over standard "variant-centric" indexing strategies.
 This index can significantly expand the capabilities of population-scale analyses by providing interactive-speed queries to data sets with millions of individuals.

 [![Install and Demo Video](http://layerlab.org/gqt/GQT_SS.png)](http://www.youtube.com/watch?v=floxSA2OoM8)